 Years later, after being in the sculpture field for fifteen years he returned to Graduate School at Boston University.
-He studied how ancient civilizations used symbols as a organizing force for the individual as they related to themselves and each other in the community setting.
-In addition, his study also included how the symbols found in their artwork helped the community as an entity relate and interact to the forces of nature that played out around them without insulation.
+He was accepted into the Divinity school and studied how ancient civilizations used symbols as a organizing force for the individual as they related to themselves and each other.
+In addition, his study also included how the symbols found in the artwork helped the community as an entity relate and interact to the forces of nature that played out around them without insulation.

 Traditional Old-World Wood Carving and Sculpture Training

 Calvo has always worked with his hands as long as he can remember.
 It was during his college years that he borrowed a set of carving tools and started carving to balance out the headiness of a philosophy curriculum.
 After graduating college, he landed his first job at an established sign carving studio in Boston.
 By good fortune or the fate of the Gods, he found himself able to live with his cousin who lived right next door to the carving studio.
 On his first day of work, he rolled out of bed, walked next door and started carving.